jonmach/smart-prompts/development/debug.md

 3. **Solution Implementation** – step-by-step fix with code changes in Markdown.
 4. **Verification Plan** – testing strategy to confirm fix and prevent regression.
 5. **Next Actions** – follow-up items for monitoring and prevention.
+6. **Confirm** - Confirm that this summary is based on the MCP Smart Prompt library